emieltcc/MGFtoBeqv/README.md

 ## Usage

-The MGFtoBeqv package consist of the package file ***MGFtoBevq.wl***,xxx, and multiple .txt files that store dihedral and trihedral identities, and constants the Laurent polynomials of depth 2 and 3 modular iterated integrals.
+The MGFtoBeqv package consist of the package file ***MGFtoBevq.wl*** and two .txt files that store constants of the Laurent polynomials of depth 2 and 3 modular iterated integrals.

 To load the package into a Mathematica notebook write: